Bakhtiyar Khalji's Tibet campaign: Campaign

-On his way north, Khalji invited the king of 'Kamrud' to join him, but the latter refused.
+On his way north, Khalji invited the Rai of 'Kamrud' to join him, but the latter refused.
 After marching for 16 days through the Teesta River area in North Bengal and Sikkim, Khalji's army reached the Chumbi Valley and started looting Tibetan villages.
 The rugged Himalayan mountain passes of Tibet were an unfamiliar terrain to the invading army, who were more used to the sultry and humid plains of Bengal.
-The Tibetans lured Khalji and his Turkish army into a trap, inflicted heavy casualties and prompted Khalji to retreat.
+The Tibetans lured Khalji and his Turkic army into a trap, inflicted heavy casualties and prompted Khalji to retreat.
 All along the escape route, the Tibetans continued relentless guerrilla-style attacks on the retreating army.
 Khalji's badly defeated soldiers ate their own horses to stay alive.

 On their retreat to Bengal, Khalji's army passed through the plains of North Bengal.
 Upon reaching the sub-alpine Himalayan region, the army tried to cross an ancient stone bridge on the foothills near the Teesta river.
 Khalji's soldiers found the arches in the bridge had been destroyed by Kamrup forces, making it difficult to cross the deep river.
 In their desperate attempt to reach the other side of the river at Devkot, Khalji's forces lost a number of men and horses.
 It is said that of the 10,000-strong army that had marched into Tibet, only around 100 men returned.
 After crossing the river, Ali Mech guided Bakhtiyar Khilji back to Devkot (present-day Dakshin Dinajpur district, West Bengal).